Topaz Logo

 Every ring of the phone amplified his unease, and each unanswered call or abrupt rejection weighed heavily on him.
 The fast-paced, high-energy demands of cold calling seemed tailor-made for extroverts, leaving Alex feeling out of his element and questioning his fit in the sales world.

 But Alex was not one to back down from a challenge.
 Recognizing that this was a skill he needed to master, he committed himself to finding a way to make cold calling work for him.
-He began by meticulously preparing for each call, researching the potential client, and crafting personalized pitches.
+He began by meticulously preparing for each call, researching the potential client, and crafting personalized outreach.
 Instead of launching straight into a sales pitch, he started calls by asking open-ended questions to engage the client in a meaningful conversation.

 He also made a conscious effort to slow down, allowing himself time to recharge between calls and reflect on what worked and what didn’t.
 He practiced active listening, made a concerted effort to hear and understand the client’s needs and concerns, and responded thoughtfully.
 Over time, these strategies began to pay off.
 While cold calling never became his favorite activity, Alex found ways to leverage his introverted traits to succeed.